-The Bath Business Improvement District launched the Smart City Data Project this month.
+The Bath Business Improvement District (Bath BID) launched their Smart City Data Project this month.

-The original brief was developed by Bath BID working with a team of key city organisation including B&NES Council, Bath Rugby, Visit Bath, SouthGate shopping centre and the Counter Terrorism Unit within Avon & Somerset Constabulary.
+The original brief was developed by Bath BID working with a team of key city organisation including B&NES Council, Bath Rugby, Visit Bath, SouthGate Bath and the Counter Terrorism Unit within Avon & Somerset Constabulary.

 Trends and profiles are provided to the project about how the city is being used by visitors, residents, students and workers.
 Data is not provided on an individual basis, but as aggregated trends.
 The trend information is helpful in planning marketing for businesses and organisations such as Bath BID who use the information to understand the city’s performance and support Bath to be resilient in the face of a changing high street environment.